If you have any queries about any of our trips, please contact the trip co-ordinator

 Jackie Muir 027 441 4052 firstname.lastname@example.org

-This summer we offer you another experience.
 We shall spend four nights at Otago Youth Adventure Trust’s own Tautuku Outdoor Education Centre situated in the heart of the Catlins area.
-Tautuku is a superb complex, regarded as the “flagship” of OYAT’s three excellent Outdoor Education Centres in Otago.
+Tautuku is a superb complex, regarded as the “flagship” of OYAT’s two excellent Outdoor Education Centres in Otago.

 To discover it for yourself you need time to do it justice, as those who drive through with their car windows closed will never gain the full impact of region.
 Those who tarry a while (and stay at our camp), will never forget what they experience.

-Tahakopa and Tautuku Bays are superb examples of coastal beaches, podocarp forests, acessed by walking tracks.
+Tahakopa and Tautuku Bays are superb examples of coastal beaches and podocarp forests, acessed by walking tracks.
 Around the rocky bush fringed coastline, one can see fur seals, penguins and dolphins.

-We will leave Dunedin by Bus (from the Leviathan Hotel) at 3pm on the first day returning about 4pm on the last day.
-Airport pick ups and drop off can be arranged, BUT you MUST arrive in time and book flights after 6pm on return.
-People who wish to take their own cars to Tautuku are welcome to do this.
-Costs are detailed on the booking page.
-You have the opportunity to combine this trip with some of our other trips
+We will leave Dunedin by bus (from the Leviathan Hotel) at 10am on the first day returning about 4pm on the last day.
+We ask that you arrive the day before so that any flight delays will not affect your trip.
+Drop off at the airport can be arranged, BUT you MUST book flights after 6pm.
+People who wish to take their own cars to Tautuku are welcome to do this provided you arrive around 5pm.